jstjoe/add_image_app/README.md

 # Add an Image or Link

-Easily add a Markdown image or link by providing the URL and clicking a button.
+Easily add Markdown to your ticket comments without needing to learn the syntax.
+Embed images and links by providing the URL and clicking a button, or quickly embed attached files.

 Pull requests are welcome.